c-sh0/security/rshells/README.md

 # Reverse Shells and Other tricks
-Collection of some common and not so common reverse shell, file upload, and download tircks without the use of standard tools.
+Collection of some common and not so common reverse shell, file upload, and download tircks using non-statndard tools.

 NOTES:
 * Having disk write permissions on the client is +1